About the academy

-The challenges facing higher education now and in the future are immense.
-In a shifting landscape shaped by globalization and technology, colleges and universities are confronted with questions about their cost, value, quality and relevance, and are under pressure to think differently about the traditional campus experience.
-At the same time, a generation of college and university leaders are expected to retire in the coming decade, leaving a void at the top levels at a critical time for higher education.
+After a year of pandemic, social uprising, historic economic crisis, the challenges facing higher education now and in the future are immense.
+The shifts caused by globalization, technology, demographics have intensified and increased pressure on colleges and universities to confront the questions about their cost, value, quality and relevance.
+After a year of hybrid delivery models, many institutions are under pressure to think differently about the traditional campus experience.
+A generation of college and university leaders are expected to retire in the coming decade, leaving a void at the top levels at a critical time for higher education.

 Why was the academy created?